HenryDore/ERM01/README.md

-This repository contains various iterations of the C# code for the linear translationsal stage ERM01.
+This repository contains various iterations of the raw Arduino/C++ code for the linear translationsal stage ERM01.